 Subspecialty certification in Female Pelvic Medicine and Reconstructive Surgery (FPM-RS) began in 2013 for those urologists able to demonstrate a practice in FPM-RS of sufficient breadth and complexity expected of a subspecialist in this field.
 Applicants approved by the Board to enter the process of subspecialty certification must be engaged in the active practice of FPM-RS urology, and must hold a current unrestricted general certificate in urology issued by the American Board of Urology.
 The timing of the exams and the application deadlines allow for the possibility, if desired, to apply for both the Certifying (Part 2) Examination and the Female Pelvic Medicine and Reconstructive Surgery Subspecialty Certification Examination within the same calendar year.

-All subspecialty certificates are time limited and subject to MOC.
+All subspecialty certificates are time limited and subject to Life Long Learning.
 When a Diplomate becomes certified in a subspecialty, the expiration of the Diplomate’s general certificate will be extended to coincide with that of the subspecialty certificate.
-The Diplomate will enter the MOC process after completing subspecialty certification.
+The Diplomate will enter the Life Long Learning process after completing subspecialty certification.

 Diplomates may apply for ABU subspecialty certiﬁcation in Female Pelvic Medicine and Reconstructive Surgery after completing an ACGME-accredited FPM-RS fellowship program of at least 24 months in duration.
 During those 24 months, fellows must be involved in clinical training or scholarly work applicable to FPM-RS which includes the study of epidemiology, clinical trials, biostatistics, clinical outcomes, health services, and/or other forms of basic and clinical research in FPM-RS.